Easter 2020 and Good Friday in Canada

-This article was sent to us by Lawrence - thank you!
+This short article was sent to us by Lawrence - thank you!

 The month of April was dedicated to Eastre the Anglo-Saxon goddess of offspring and fertility, her symbol being the rabbit.
 Eggs and rabbits symbolize birth and fertility in many cultures, with eggs decorated in bright colors and given away as gifts.
 In 325 A.D., at the Council of Nicaea, Emperor Constantine issued the Easter Rule stating that Easter must be celebrated on a Sunday between the dates of March 22 and April 25.
 Nowadays, many Christians, in place of Easter, celebrate Resurrection Sunday to commemorate that Christ is risen from the dead and He sits at the right hand of the Father interceding for us.

 What games do you play at Easter?
 How do you celebrate?
 What do you eat?
 Send in your Easter-related comments below:

 Little more separation of church and state please.